-Aside from lifestyle factors, there are various natural supplements that may potentially increase testosterone levels on keto, including ZMA, Eurycoma longifolia (Malaysian ginseng), shilajit, forskolin, and others.
+Aside from lifestyle factors, various natural supplements may potentially increase testosterone levels on keto, including ZMA, Eurycoma longifolia (Malaysian ginseng), shilajit, forskolin, and others.
 However, you shouldn’t rely on these over lifestyle factors if you’re trying to boost testosterone.

 The underlying question is: